Conservation, R+D, Hunting and Rural Development.

 Universidad de Castilla-La Mancha UCLM.
 IREC

-At the IX Hunting and Conservation Course given by UCLM shortly after FERCATUR 2008, we contacted with the research team of Jorge Cassinello and within months we started to collaborate with them.
+At the IX Hunting and Conservation Course given by UCLM shortly after FERCATUR 2008, we contacted with the research team of Dr. Jorge Cassinello and within months we started to collaborate with them.
 Since then we have continued to work with the IREC in different research projects and dissertations regarding the behavior of mouflon and their interactions with plants and animals with which they coexist, and other educational activities.
-Anyone interested in participating in one of these academic research tasks can contact Jorge Cassinello.
+Anyone interested in participating in one of these academic research tasks can contact Dr. Jorge Cassinello.

 Priorimancha.
 Project LIFE+.
 Junta de Castilla-La Mancha